 The secretariat is to distribute the questionnaires to Parties by the end of December 2021, for return by the end of April 2022.

-[3.
-Preparation of draft reviews of implementation of the Convention and the Protocol
+3. Preparation of draft reviews of implementation of the Convention and the Protocol

 The secretariat, with support from consultants, is to draft reviews summarizing the outcomes of Parties’ implementation of the Convention and the Protocol, for presentation to the Implementation Committee and the Working Group in 2022 and to the Meetings of the Parties at their next sessions in 2023.
 Upon adoption, the secretariat is to publish the reviews as electronic publications in English, French and Russian.

-Resource requirements: $25,000 for consultants and translation of national reports.]]
+Resource requirements: $25,000 for consultants and translation of national reports.

 C. Legislative assistance